 Thank you to our conference sponsor, Stewart Title.

-Please enter the first name, last name, and email of the person who will be viewing the Webinar on Demand in the billing details section on the next page.
+Please enter the first name, last name, and email of person who will be viewing the on-demand program in the billing details section on the checkout page.

-If multiple lawyers or staff members in your firm would like to purchase this Webinar on Demand or Webinar on Demand series, please contact [email protected] for pricing.
+If multiple lawyers or staff members from your firm would like to access this on-demand program (recorded from a past in-person program or webinar), please contact [email protected] for pricing.